-• RAS wild-type metastatic colorectal cancer.
+• RAS wild-type metastatic colorectal cancer refractory to first-line chemotherapy.

-Note:
+Notes:

 - All patients should be tested for RAS mutations.
-Patients with mutant or unknown RAS status should not receive an EGFR antagonist as it may be harmful. - Presence of a BRAF mutation has been identified as a marker of poorer prognosis, and potentially predictive of resistance to EGFR antagonists.3 - Consider side of primary tumour when prescribing treatment as patients with a right sided tumour may not benefit from the addition of an EGFR antagonist to chemotherapy.
+Patients with mutant or unknown RAS status should not receive an EGFR antagonist as it may be harmful. - Presence of a BRAF mutation has been identified as a marker of poorer prognosis, and potentially predictive of resistance to EGFR antagonists. - Consider side of primary tumour when prescribing treatment as patients with a right sided tumour may not benefit from the addition of an EGFR antagonist to chemotherapy.